Stein-Weiss inequality on product spaces

 \section{Abstract}

-We give the classification between weighted norm inequalities of strong fractional integral operators, and their associated multi-parameter Muckenhoupt characteristics, by considering the weights to be power functions.
+We give the classification between weighted norm inequalities of strong fractional integral operators and their associated multi parameter Muckenhoupt characteristics, by considering the weights to be power functions.
 As a result, we extend the classical Stein-Weiss theorem to product spaces.